-- ♦ Selection into the Extension course for Year 11 and 12 will be dependent on student results in both assessment tasks and examinations in Year 10. - ♦ Students interested in undertaking the English Extension course will need to fill out an "English Selection Form" with their English teacher during the Subject Selection period.
+- Selection into the Extension course for Year 11 and 12 will be dependent on student results in both assessment tasks and the Advanced entrance examinations in Year 10. - ♦ Students interested in undertaking the English Extension course will need to fill out an "English Selection Form" with their English teacher during the Subject Selection period.
 The form can be collected from the English Staffroom.
-Students will need to record their results for assessments and examinations. - Students wishing to undertake this course would be expected to have an A average for assessment tasks and a mark average of 80+ for their Year 10 examinations. - In addition to the form, all students who wish to undertake English Extension must complete a task to be marked by either the Head Teacher or the Extension teacher for the Preliminary course. - The class teacher must sign the form with their recommendation for the student. - If the class teacher does not support the student's decision and/or the student completes the task but it is still below the standard required for English Extension, the Head Teacher will send a letter informing the parents that the decision is not supported by the school and that it is not in the best interests of the student to proceed into this course.
+Students will need to record their results for assessments and examinations. - Students wishing to undertake this course would be expected to have an A average for assessment tasks and a mark average of 80+ for their Advanced entrance examination. - The class teacher must sign the form with their recommendation for the student. - If the class teacher does not support the student's decision and/or the student completes the task but it is still below the standard required for English Extension, the Head Teacher will send a letter informing the parents that the decision is not supported by the school and that it is not in the best interests of the student to proceed into this course.